cedricsthomasjr/cedricsthomasjr/README.md

 # 👋 Hey, I'm CJ Thomas

 🎓 CS major with a concentration in Software Engineering
-📍 Based in Atlanta — raised across Cleveland, SoCal, and the South
+📍 Based in Atlanta — raised across Cleveland, SoCal, the Bay Area and the South
 💻 Building tools that blend **data, design, and purpose**

 ---